ericoc/alexa-testing/seizure/README.md

 ### Skill Information

-You want to create a "Custom" skill named any thing that you would like, and the invocation name can probably either be `seizuretest` or `seizuretracker`:
+You want to create a "Custom" skill named any thing that you would like, and the invocation name should probably be `seizuretracker`:

 ![Alexa Skill Information Screenshot](https://raw.githubusercontent.com/ericoc/alexa-testing/master/seizure/images/skill-info.png "Alexa Skill Information Screenshot")